 FOR IMMEDIATE RELEASE: June 23, 2004

-Schumer, Clinton: Key Senate Panel Backs $5 Million For National Center For Excellence In Infotonics
+Schumer, Clinton: Key Senate Panel Backs $31 Million In Defense Funds For Capital Region

-US Senators Charles E. Schumer and Hillary Rodham Clinton announced today that the Senate Appropriations Committee has approved $5 million under the 2005 Defense Department spending bill for to support the work of Rochester’s National Center for Excellence in Infotonics.
+US Senators Charles Schumer and Hillary Rodham Clinton today announced that the Senate Appropriations Committee approved $31 million under the FY05 National Defense Appropriations Act for defense projects in the Capital Region.
 The bill must now be approved by the full Senate before being sent to a House and Senate Conference Committee and eventually being signed into law.